Owning an Emotional Support Animal in New York City

 Emotional Support Animals Overview

 Similar though ESAs are to service animals, the difference explains the complexity in regulations.
 The purpose of a service animal is to provide the owner with a particular, trained skill, such as guiding the visually impaired, detecting imminent seizures, pulling wheelchairs, and so on.
 These animals are usually highly trained dogs or even horses.
 Emotional support animals differ because their purpose is to provide therapy to those suffering from anxiety or depression, for example.
-These animals need not be limited to dogs; cats, rats, and birds can also provide necessary relief for those suffering from psychiatric ailments.
+These animals need not be limited to emotional support dogs; emotional support cats, rats, and birds can also provide necessary relief for those suffering from psychiatric ailments.
 Emotional support animals do not require specialized training like a service dog might.
 (See FHEO Notice: FHEO-2013-01, U.S. Department of Housing and Urban Development).
 However, documentation proving the disability and the need for the support animal may be required in some instances.

 Emotional Support Animal Laws In New York: Specific Protections